venkatpx/dcos-docs/1.9/usage/cli/install.md

 menu_order: 1
 ---

-The recommended method to install the DC/OS CLI is by clicking the quick-launch icon on the top-left panel of the DC/OS web interface.
+The recommended method to install the DC/OS CLI is from the DC/OS web interface.
 Or, you can manually install the CLI by using the instructions [below](#manual).

 # Installing CLI from the web interface

-1. Click the **Install CLI**.
+1. Click **Install CLI** from the top-left panel of the DC/OS web interface.

     ![CLI install UI](/docs/1.9/usage/cli/img/install-cli.png)